whiteboxdev/library-defold-tilemap-animator/README.md

     2. `sequence`: Table defining this animation sequence.
     3. `trigger`: Indicates that this is a trigger animation rather than a loop animation.
     4. `frequency`: Animation speed measured in `sequence` frames per second.
+    5. `reset`: Indicates that this animation should regain its start tile graphic on completion. *Only needed if this is a trigger animation.*
 2. `tilemap_url`: URL to the animated tilemap.
 3. `layers`: Table of hashed tilemap layer ids.